ucbahallaou/copay-calculator/README.md

 # Patient Co-Pay Responsibility Calculator

-This is a **Patient Responsibility Calculator** designed to help healthcare providers quickly calculate patient responsibility for specific services based on CPT codes and modifiers.
-The tool pulls fee data from the Medicare Fee Schedule (MDFS) to provide an accurate co-pay calculation based on the patient's responsibility percentage.
+This is a **Patient Responsibility Calculator** designed to help healthcare staff quickly calculate patient responsibility for specific services based on CPT codes and modifiers.
+The tool pulls fee data from the Medicare Fee Schedule (MDFS) from cms.gov to provide an accurate co-pay calculation based on the patient's responsibility percentage.

 ## Features
 - Autocomplete functionality for easy CPT code selection.